-Your credit report only includes information about your debts, and accounts are scored the same whether you are associated with the account as an individual or as a joint owner.
+Your credit report only includes information about your debts, and accounts have the same effect on your credit whether you are associated with the account as an individual or as a joint owner.

 Information about assets such as checking account balances, savings account balances, certificates of deposit, individual retirement accounts, stocks, bonds or other investments are not part of a report and so do not impact credit scores.

 The same is true for income information.
-Your salary or hourly wage is not reported to Experian and so is not part of your credit report.
+Your salary or hourly wage is not part of your credit report.
 As a result, your income does not affect your credit scores.

 Your credit report and credit scores are just one part of the process.
-Demonstrating you have the financial resources to repay the debt and continue to make payments through an economically challenging period will play an important role in having your application approved.
+Demonstrating you have the financial resources to repay a debt and continue to make payments will play an important role in having your application approved.